-- I understand that in all cases, it is the property owner's responsibility to secure any other necessary approvals.
+- 1. I understand that in all cases, it is the property owner's responsibility to secure any other necessary approvals.
 All applications submitted to the Conservation Authority may be released to other federal, provincial and municipal agencies for authorization of works affecting their by-laws, statues or regulations. - 2.
 I hereby grant authorized representatives of the Sault Ste.
 Marie Region Conservation Authority permission at any time to enter onto the lands which are described herein in order to make any surveys, examinations, investigations or inspections which are required for the purpose of ensuring that the work(s) authorized by this permit are being carried out according to the terms and conditions of this permit. - 3.
 I hereby indemnify and save harmless the Sault Ste.
 Marie Region Conservation Authority and its officers, employees, or agents, from and against all damage, loss, costs, claims, demands, actions and proceedings, arising out of or resulting from my and/or my agents actions or omissions of the particulars, terms or conditions of this permit. - 4.
 I understand that this permit does not release me and/or my agents from any legal liability or obligation and remains in force subject to all limitations, requirements and liabilities imposed by law. - 5.
 I agree that should the work(s) be carried out contrary to the terms and conditions of this permit, that the Sault Ste.
 Marie Region Conservation Authority may enter onto the property and cause the terms to be satisfied, at my expense. - 6.
-I understand that non-compliance with the approved permit and conditions is a provincial offence punishable by a fine of up to \$10,000 or a term of imprisonment. - 7.
-I agree to maintain all existing drainage patterns, and not to obstruct any and all drainage from other adjacent lands. - 8.
-I hereby grant authorized representatives of the Sault Ste.
-Marie Region Conservation Authority (SSMRCA) permission at any time to enter onto the lands which are listed above for the purpose of reviewing the for an application under Ontario Regulation 176/06 and to make any surveys, examinations, investigations or inspections which are required for the purpose of ensuring that the work(s) authorized by a permit are being carried out according to its terms and conditions.
+I understand that non-compliance with the approved permit and conditions is a provincial offence punishable by a fine of up to \$50,000 or a term of imprisonment. - 7.
+I agree to maintain all existing drainage patterns, and not to obstruct any and all drainage from other adjacent lands.